TariqAHassan/BioVida/README.md

 Notes:

    1. This library is still in *pre-alpha*.
-That is, formal unit testing has not yet been implemented. **Until unit testing is implemented, the reliability of this library cannot be assured**.
+That is, formal unit testing has not yet been implemented. **Until it is, this software should be considered experimental**.

    2. The model has been trained and validated to detect two kinds of problems: arrows in the image and 'grids' of images.
 This was performed using